King Charles III signals his reign will offer change of tone

 But there is another clue to the new king’s plans for his reign, and that’s his choice of a name.

-Before Elizabeth’s time, there was a tradition that British monarch’s would choose a new name when they ascended the throne.
+Before Elizabeth’s time, there was a tradition that British monarchs would choose a new name when they ascended the throne.
 Charles’ grandfather, for instance was known as Bertie before he became King George VI.
 There was some thought Charles would choose to be known as King George VII in honor of his grandfather.

 But Charles rejected the idea and kept his own name.
 That’s a “clear message” that the king will continue to champion the causes he backed as Prince of Wales, Lacey said.